nekromoff/rpi-monitor-dashboard/README.md

 You can use any names for the commands, the names are then shown in the dashboard.

+## Upgrade (v1 to v2)
+1. Please, upload new config.toml.example and change any reporting metrics, if required (bash commands).
+2. Copy new report.py to your client(s), index.php to your server.
+3. Optionally delete any files in logs/ directory, so you don't have reported data in old format hanging around.

 ## Dependencies
 * Python v3
 * Python modules: